 - The submitted story must not have been previously published on any platform including digital.

 - A story submitted posthumously will not be eligible if the author dies prior to 1 January of the competition year.

 - Entries may only be submitted online via the specific entry form on the CWA website (www.thecwa.co.uk).
 Entries submitted in any other form will not be accepted.

-- Entries may be submitted from 1 October to 6pm on 28 February of the competition year.
+- Entries may be submitted from 1 October to 6pm GMT on the last day of February of the competition year.
 Entries submitted after that time will not be accepted.
 Entries may be submitted by the author, his/her publisher or his/her agent.